CollinRooney12/htsprophet/README.md

 The following should help you understand how I built it and how it works

 # Part I: The Data

-•	I originally used Redfin traffic data to build this package
+I originally used Redfin traffic data to build this package

-o	I pulled the data so that date was in the first column, my layers were the middle columns, and the number I wanted to forecast was in the last column o	I made a function called makeWeekly (Assumes you have max 4 categorical columns), that rolls up your data into the weekly level.
-It’s not a necessary function, it was mostly just convenient for me o	So the data looked like this:
+I pulled the data so that date was in the first column, my layers were the middle columns, and the number I wanted to forecast was in the last column

+I made a function called makeWeekly (Assumes you have max 4 categorical columns), that rolls up your data into the weekly level.
+It’s not a necessary function, it was mostly just convenient for me

+So the data looked like this:

 Date	Platform	Medium	Business_Market	Sessions
 1100 B.C.
 Stone Tablet	Land	Tokyo	23234